SuperPoint features in endoscopy: Conclusions

 \section{Conclusions}

-This work studies the performance of local features in \textit{in the wild} endoscopic environments, using data captured during routine medical practice.
+This work\footnote{This project has been funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement No 863146 and Aragon Government FSE-T45\_20R.} studies the performance of local features in \textit{in the wild} endoscopic environments, using data captured during routine medical practice.
 We compare the effectiveness of hand-crafted local features against deep learning-based ones, in particular SIFT, ORB and SuperPoint.
 Although hand-crafted features are still a dominant choice in this field, we show how deep learning based features can surpass them in the considered challenging environments.
 Besides, we have trained and adapted the general-purpose SuperPoint to better fit the challenges of endoscopic imagery.
 Our evaluation, on endoscopies of different patients, is focused on the quality of the recovered 3D camera motion.
 Our results show that SuperPoint adaptation provides more numerous and non-specular features, and more disperse correspondences, essential for accurate and robust 3D geometry estimations.